 Tip #3: Axe throws are Your Friend

 Your Leviathan Axe can get flung during both light or massive attacks.
 This move is essential to survival in the opening hours of God of War, letting you do substantial damage before closing the space to finish the kill.
-A massive throw will also freeze certain enemies in place, which can be useful for crowd control while you wale on some poor draugr (an undead creature from Norse mythology) with your fists.
-Upgrades for axe throws are among the more valuable benefits to get early in the game, and worth the XP investment.
+A massive throw will also freeze certain enemies in place, which can be useful for crowd control while you wale on some poor Draugr (an undead creature from Norse mythology) with your fists.
+Upgrades for Leviathan Axe throws are among the more valuable benefits to get early in the game, and they’re worth the XP investment.

 Tip #4: Arrows Are Also Your Friends

 Atreus has an unlimited supply of arrows, although they take a few moments to regenerate.
-Get into the habit of pressing Square to fire at enemies at the same time as hitting them with your axe or fists, or using arrows to distract them as you take on other opponents.
+Get into the habit of pressing Square to fire at enemies at the same time as hitting them with your Leviathan Axe or fists or using arrows to distract them as you take on other opponents.
 One of the arrows’ most useful traits is their ability to add Stun damage, leaving an enemy vulnerable before you’ve even laid a finger on them.